mre/mre.github.io.v2/blog/2017-digitial-clocks.md

 That's why I constantly need to look after those clocks.

 Let me tell you a secret:
 When I'm not warming stuff in the oven, I don't want it to tell me the local time.
-I want the oven to be *off*.
+I want the stove to be *off*.

 ### Why I have trouble setting the clock on our oven